SysKitTeam/docs-point/releases/data-center/point-2022-3-release-note.md

 * **Fixed an issue** with OneDrive sync, resulting in erroneously displaying items as having unique permissions.
   * After sync, all items in a folder would show as having unique permissions, even though that was not their actual state in OneDrive.
 * **Fixed a bug** where exporting a report for All Sites as an XLSX file failed due to invalid characters.
-* **Fixed an issue** where the provisioning of Microsoft Teams and Microsoft 365 Groups would fail if specific characters - for example, &,!,@, or # - were used as a part of the Team/ Group Name when requesting a new workspace in the SysKit Point Teams app.
+* **Fixed an issue** where the provisioning of Microsoft Teams and Microsoft 365 Groups would fail if specific characters - for example, &,!,@, or # - were used as a part of the Team/ Group Name when requesting a new workspace in the Syskit Point Teams app.
 * **Fixed an issue** when trying to change admins for OneDrive by going to Users > Sites > User Access didn’t show current admins, and the only option was to cancel the action.
 * **Various UX/UI improvements and minor fixes** are available.